At 39, I met my soulmate. I got married, became a stepmother to 2 beautiful young ladies (9 and 10 at the time), and gave birth to one of my own.

 My journey of self-discovery continues.
 I have learned to view self-reflection as a beautiful gift for myself.
 It helps me grow and allows me to do so with compassion and empathy.

-If I can help even one mother to do the same for her, to find that peace within, to help her understand her child better, so that she can begin to parent from a place of calm and true authenticity without feelings of overwhelm or judgment, then I have achieved my purpose.
+If I can help even one parent do the same for them, to find that peace within, to help them understand their child better, so that they can begin to parent from a place of calm and true authenticity without feelings of overwhelm or judgment, then I have achieved my purpose.